 To assist in reaching this goal, the activities listed below are included in the district's Title I plan.
-This plan was jointly developed by members of the district's Title I Planning Team and the district's Corrective Action Oversight Team.
+This plan was jointly

+• The Deputy Superintendent will issue a developed by members of the district's involvement activities Title I Planning Team and the district's Corrective Action Oversight Team.